FilipLangiewicz/FilipLangiewicz/README.md

 </h1>

 ## 💫 About Me:
-:books: I am a Data Science student at the faculty of Mathematics and Information Science at Warsaw Uniwersity of Technology <br><br>
+📚 I am a Data Science student at the Faculty of Mathematics and Information Science at Warsaw University of Technology

-🔭 I’m currently working on projects for my Data Visualization Techniques and Advanced Object Oriented programming course<br><br>
-🌱 I’m currently learning Advanced Java Implementations, Algorithms and Data Structures and Data manipulation and analysis in R and Pandas<br><br>
+🧠 I’m currently diving into the field of Artificial Intelligence – developing projects, exploring machine learning concepts, and writing my engineering thesis on this topic

+🔍 I’m actively learning about neural networks, model optimization, and practical applications of AI in Python

+💡 In parallel, I’m strengthening my skills in data analysis using R and Pandas, and occasionally sharpening my algorithmic thinking with Java and OOP techniques

 ---
 ## 📫 How to reach me: